jduck/bs25-slides/slides.md

 Google buys **exploits** for the Linux kernel!

-* Goal is to learn from bugs and create mitigations
+* Goal is to study exploits to create mitigations
   * Bonuses for 0day (n-day allowed)
   * Exploits are published
     * Cross-cache attacks are the hotness